The Neglected Amendments of the U.S. Constitution

 eISBN 978-1-5310-3379-8

-This book is designed to fill the resulting gap.
-It examines the following fifteen "neglected" amendments: Third (quartering of troops); Ninth (unenumerated rights); Twelfth (Electoral College); Sixteenth (income tax); Seventeenth (direct election of U.S. senators); Eighteenth (outlawing liquor); Nineteenth (giving women the vote); Twentieth (presidential and Congressional terms); Twenty-First (repealing the Eighteenth Amendment); Twenty-Second (limiting presidents to two terms); Twenty-Third (District of Columbia voting rights); Twenty-Fourth (poll taxes); Twenty-Fifth (presidential disability and succession); Twenty-Sixth (lowering the voting age to 18); and Twenty-Seventh (Congressional pay raises).
+This book is designed to fill the gap left by other constitutional law casebooks.
+It examines the following fifteen "neglected" amendments: Third (quartering of troops); Ninth (unenumerated rights); Twelfth (Electoral College); Sixteenth (income tax); Seventeenth (direct election of U.S. senators); Eighteenth (outlawing liquor); Nineteenth (giving women the vote); Twentieth (presidential and Congressional terms); Twenty-First (repealing the Eighteenth Amendment); Twenty-Second (limiting presidents to two terms); Twenty-Third (District of Columbia voting rights); Twenty-Fourth (poll taxes); Twenty-Fifth (presidential disability and succession); Twenty-Sixth (lowering the voting age to eighteen); and Twenty-Seventh (Congressional pay raises).
+It also discusses the six unratified amendments as well as the thousands of proposed amendments that, for one reason or another, have never made it out of Congress.

 Comp Copy If you are a professor teaching in this field you may request a complimentary copy.